-The 7.41-acre project site was annexed into the City in November 2017 and is comprised of two parcels owned respectively by CDC and MidPen.
-The CDC-owned parcel (665 Sebastopol Road/APN125-111-037) is a 6.81-acre property which is flat and has an overall slope from froth to south.
+The 7.41-acre project site was annexed into the City in November 2017 and is comprised of two parcels owned by CDC and MidPen.
+The CDC-owned parcel (665 Sebastopol Road/APN125-111-037) is a 6.81-acre property, which is flat and has an overall slope from froth to south.
+It is the western half of the Roseland Village Neighborhood Center.
 A single-story commercial retail building stands on the site and is currently occupied by a discount retailer (Dollar Tree), the Roseland Library, and other non-profits.
-A parking lot, a playground area, and recreation courts occupy the remainder of the site.
+A parking lot (with approximately 270 spaces), and a playground area/recreation courts occupy the site of the former grocery store that once stood at the center of the neighborhood center.

 The other parcel (883 Sebastopol Road/APN 125-101-031) is a 0.60-acre property owned by MidPen.
-The MidPen property lies on the west side of the CDC parcel and is also flat site.
+This parcel lies on the west side of the CDC parcel and is also flat site.
 It is developed with a vacant commercial building and a parking lot.